Blue Jays rally in 9th inning for 4-3 victory over Angels – KION546

 Los Angeles regained the lead in the home half on Wade’s solo shot to right.
 It was Wade’s first homer since Sept.
 26, 2020, when he was with the New York Yankees.

-Toronto evened it in the seventh on pinch-hitter Matt Chapman’s RBI single.
+Toronto tied it in the seventh on pinch-hitter Matt Chapman’s RBI single.

 CLOSE CALL